-The project involves the apprentice completing a significant and defined piece of work that has a real business application and benefit.
-The project will start after the apprentice has gone through Gateway.
+During this assessment method the apprentice will complete a significant and defined piece of work that has a real business application and benefit.
+The project must meet the needs of the employer's business and be relevant to the apprentice's occupation and apprenticeship.
+The project proposal will start after the apprentice has gone through Gateway.